 One of the biggest beauty trends this summer is coconut oil, and we don’t see it stopping anytime soon.
-It’s a great resource for redheads because most have very sensitive skin & a hair color they want to keep vibrant, making coconut oil a total win-win.
+It’s a great resource for redheads because most have very sensitive skin and a hair color they want to keep vibrant –– making coconut oil a total win-win.
 Its all-natural properties are sure to keep hair and skin looking renewed and beautiful.
-In fact, celebrities have claimed it helps revive their red hair, hairsylists are recommending their high-profile clients to use a pure coconut oil mask to keep their hair red carpet redheady & some estheticians are telling women to shave with it!
+In fact, celebrities have claimed it helps revive their red hair.
+Hairstylists are recommending their high-profile clients to use a pure coconut oil mask to keep their hair red carpet ready and many estheticians are telling women to shave with it!

 Tip: For ladies who dye their red hair with henna, use coconut oil to keep the color longer.

-- High fat plain Greek yogurt — 1tsp.
+- 1 tsp. high fat plain Greek yogurt

-- Baking soda, crushed flaxseeds or muddled oats — a pinch
+- A pinch of baking soda, crushed flaxseeds or muddled oats

 - Add a little water to blend so the mask spreads well on the face.